johannesgerer/buchhaltung/README.md

 Have a look at the example output [here](example_output/match.md).

 The significantly speed up this process, it learns the account mapping from existing transactions in the configured `ledgers.imported` file using the original source of the imported transaction.
+Please note that you will have to enter account information in **reverse order**: for example `Expenses:Food` has to be entered as `Food:Expenses`.

 See [this](#input-and-tab-completion) information about the account input field.